 Middle-Income Downpayment Assistance

-Thanks to the incredible outpouring of support from our participating member financial institutions, the Bank has reached the $10 million allocation limit for the Middle-Income Downpayment Assistance matching grant pilot program and is no longer accepting new requests from members to fund grants.
+Thanks to the incredible outpouring of support from our participating member financial institutions, the Bank has reached the $20 million program allocation limit for the Middle-Income Downpayment Assistance matching program and is no longer accepting new requests from members to fund grants.
 Should additional funds become available, the Bank will be sure to update our members.

 These grants are intended to help families and individuals who qualify as first-time homebuyers and earn just over 80% up to 140% of area median income (AMI), based on the location of the property to be purchased and adjusted for household size.
 The goal is to expand access to affordable and sustainable homeownership opportunities for these aspiring first-time homebuyers, in partnership with our member financial institutions, in Arizona, California, and Nevada.